CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 #### Principle 3: Simple and Intuitive Use

 #### Principle 4: Perceptible Information
+Currently, the fourth principle, perceptible information, can not be satisfied by our program.
+The only way that user can interact with the program is through a keyboard and reading prompts from the commandline.
+There are no visual or audio options.
+One feature we could implement in the future is to include audio, and visual information in our program by implementing a GUI and presenter in our program to allow users to choose how the information is presented to them.

 #### Principle 5: Tolerance for Error
 To satisfy the fifth principle, tolerance for error, we have designed the “exit” pathway from the program in a way